Personal Trainer Career Information

 - Your personal training philosophy

-In order to obtain basic certification as a personal trainer, you will need to meet a few requirements.
+In order to obtain basic certification, you will need to meet a few requirements.
 For most programs, you must:

 - Be 18 years of age or older